 5. A used Bobcat 773 has gone through depreciation period.

 This is another reason why buying a used Bobcat 773 is financially viable.
-New loaders depreciate in value during their first year, so by the second year, their price has already dropped significantly.
-When you buy a used Bobcat 773, you will pay it with the cheap price.
+New loaders depreciate during their first year, so their price has dropped significantly by the second year.
+When you buy a used Bobcat 773, you will pay it at a low price.
 And when you resell it, the price difference will not be significant.

-There are so many reasons to buy a used Bobcat 773, but you can figure out your own reasons after you find out about Bobcat 773 specs and any Bobcat 773 problems that you have to deal with upon purchase.
+There are so many reasons to buy a used Bobcat 773, but you can figure out your own reasons after finding out about Bobcat 773 specs and any Bobcat 773 problems that you have to deal with upon purchase.

 Bobcat 773 Specs

-Whenever we talk about the specs of industrial equipment, engine is always a priority because engine determines the equipment’s power.
-Bobcat 773, just like all 700-series skid steer loaders, comes with 4-cylinder Kubota diesel engine.
+Whenever we talk about industrial equipment specs, the engine is always a priority because the engine determines the equipment’s power.
+Bobcat 773, just like all 700-series skid steer loaders, comes with a 4-cylinder Kubota diesel engine.

-At 46 horsepower, it is more powerful than the 40-hp 753 and shares similar power with the 763 model.
-Of all 700-series models, Bobcat 773 is the one with the heaviest engine, which contributes to its improved operational capacity.
+At 46 horsepower, it is more powerful than the 40-hp 753 and shares similar power with the 763 models.
+Of all 700-series models, Bobcat 773 is the one with the heaviest engine, contributing to its improved operational capacity.

 Performance and Speed

 Bobcat 773’s rated operating capacity and tipping load are 1700 lbs.
 (771 kg) and 3800 lbs.
-(1724 kg) respectively, making it the most powerful skid steer loader in Bobcat’s 700-series models.
+(1724 kg), respectively, making it the most powerful skid steer loader Bobcat’s 700-series models.
 The operating capacity can be increased to 1800 lbs.
 (816 kg) if an optional counterweight is added.
-With hydraulic pump capacity rated at 15 GPM, it should offer decent hydraulic breakout and more than enough power to handle all available attachments (there are more than 25 of them available.).
+With hydraulic pump capacity rated at 15 GPM, it should offer decent hydraulic breakout and more than enough power to handle all available attachments (more than 25 of them available.).

-In terms of speed, Bobcat 773 offers decent travel speed up to 7 mph (11 km/hr.).
-Unlike its more modern counterparts, Bobcat 773 doesn’t support two-speed option to increase its travel speed.
+Bobcat 773 offers a decent travel speed of up to 7 mph (11 km/hr.).
+Unlike its more modern counterparts, Bobcat 773 doesn’t support a two-speed option to increase its travel speed.

 Bobcat 773 is the biggest skid steer loader in the 700 series, but it is still considered a compact machine.
-The length, width and height of this loader are 130.1 inches (3305 mm), 68.1 inches (1731 mm) and 76.3 inches (1938 mm) respectively.
+The length, width, and height of this loader are 130.1 inches (3305 mm), 68.1 inches (1731 mm), and 76.3 inches (1938 mm), respectively.
 Bucket attachment is included in this measurement.
-The height of the loader to bucket pin is measured at 115 inches (2921 mm), making it a skid steer loader with rather long reach when used for lifting.
+The loader’s height to bucket pin is measured at 115 inches (2921 mm), making it a skid steer loader with rather a long reach when used for lifting.

 Bobcat 773 Problems

-Buying a used skid steer loader requires you not only to understand Bobcat 773 specs, but also to understand Bobcat 773 problems, be they problems inherent in the model or problems associated with used equipment in general.
+Buying a used skid steer loader requires you to understand Bobcat 773 specs and understand Bobcat 773 problems, be they problems inherent in the model or problems associated with used equipment in general.

-Bobcat 773 is known for its oversized arms, which give it higher and longer reach when lifting load.
-Although the arms do give big advantage to the loader, some people find the arms too obstructive to their side views.
+Bobcat 773 is known for its oversized arms, which give it a higher and longer reach when lifting the load.
+Although the arms give a big advantage to the loader, some people find the arms too obstructive to their side views.
 It might be harder to see what’s on your loader’s sides when you are inside the cab.